 How I usually end up with empty seats next to me on flights

-The six ways of getting an empty seat next to you on a flight:
+The six ways of scoring an empty seat next to you on a flight:

-2. Choosing an aisle seat in the center section on widebody flights
+2. Choose an aisle seat in the center section on widebody aircraft

 If your schedule is flexible in any way, I highly recommend avoiding travel on the weekends.
-Fridays and Mondays are probably the busiest days due to all the business travelers going to work and then returning home.
+Mondays and Fridays are probably the busiest due to all the business travelers going to work and then returning home.
 Sundays are pretty bad as well due to the super hard-core business travelers who leave home a day early in order to make an 8 AM Monday morning meeting somewhere far away.

 In my personal opinion, Saturdays are a mixed bag.
-There are far fewer business travelers on Saturday, but on the flipside, it’s prime time for families with small children to fill up the planes to go see grandma.
+There are far fewer business travelers on Saturday, but on the flipside, it’s prime time for families with small children filling up planes to go and see grandma.

 SANspotter empty seat

-The date was Thursday, October 18th, and I sat in blissful solitude all the way from San Francisco to Reykjavik on Icelandair.
+The date was Thursday, October 18th, and I sat in blissful solitude in Icelandair 767-300 economy from San Francisco all the way to Reykjavik.
+It was glorious.

-FYI, I’ve had the best luck flying on Tuesdays and Wednesdays this year.
+I’ve had the best luck flying on Tuesdays and Wednesdays.
 Out of all the flights where I’ve had an empty seat next to me, most have occurred on these days.

-The strategy for this method is this: the center section on most widebody flights has either three seats or four.
-If you’re on a flight that has three seats and you take one of them, that only leaves two.
-Yeah, a couple traveling together may scoop those up – but the trick is to be proactive pick a seat in a row which already has a solo traveler seated in the other aisle seat.
+I know.
+A couple traveling together may scoop those up.
+The trick is to pick a seat in a row which already has a solo traveler seated in the other aisle seat.

-This method works especially well for couples traveling together.
-If you’re on an aircraft with a 3-3 seating configuration (as most are these days), select both the aisle and window seat and leave the middle open.
+This method works especially well for couples traveling together – even on narrowbody aircraft as well.
+If you’re on a single-aisle aircraft with a 3-3 seating configuration (as most are these days), select both the aisle and window seat and leave the middle open.

 This is actually just an extension of the aisle seat method I described above.
 However, it’s worth noting that there is a major advantage to traveling by yourself that will greatly increase the chances of having an open seat next to you: flexibility.